 The University uses the European Credit Transfer System (ECTS).
 Marks and Standards operate in conjunction with Module Information, Programme Specification and Departmental Handbooks which provide details of specific requirements of modules, entry criteria for modules with restricted entry, and deadlines and penalties.
 For each module learning outcomes and also the delivery and assessment methods are specified in advance and communicated to the students.
-The University has recently completed a comprehensive update of the Academic Standards and Assessment /Progression Rules, contained in the Marks and Standards:

-Marks and Standards
+The University provides comprehensive information and guidance on Academic Standards and Assessment /Progression Rules, contained in the Marks and Standards:

-An introduction to Marks and Standards (2016) Changes to Marks and Standards - A Guide for Current Students
+- Marks and Standards - An introduction to Marks and Standards (2016) - Changes to Marks and Standards A Guide for Current Students

 Maynooth University commenced a major reform of its undergraduate curriculum in 2012, with full implementation of reforms and innovations from 2016.
-Students may choose different levels of specialisation in accordance with the progression flexibility provided via options for major, minor or double subject programme combination.
+Students may now choose different levels of specialisation in accordance with the progression flexibility provided via options for major, minor or double subject programme combination.
 The reformed Maynooth curriculum is a significant commitment by the University to providing a curriculum that meets the needs of students and society in the 21st century.
+The new undergraduate curriculum received particular mention by the External